 Managers must be inspirational and open to dialogue with their employees.
 Communicate with them like they themselves are used to communicating: via smartphones, tablets, and social media.
 Seek to maintain the same level.
 To forbid something like unlimited internet use, for example, would come across wrong.
 Giving these workers freedom, flexibility, and trust, will result in respect and acceptance of management.
 However, the generation Z’ers may be held accountable for their responsibilities.
 Every good turn deserves another.
 Targets and deliverables are even sacred to this group.

 So far, achievable goals

 Generation Z and the earth

 The biggest bottleneck, specific to energy companies, seems to be the focus on sustainability and the impact of man on earth.
 Generation Z stands for sustainable solutions and prefers to work for companies that are concerned with MVO.
 For organizations that are busy with fossil fuels, this is a challenge.
 Fossil continues to prevail in the economy in the coming years.
 Proof then that you are doing the best for the world’s welfare if you continue to extract oil from the ground.
-I think this is the point that the industry must focus on in future.
+I think this is the point that the industry must focus on in the future.
 Only then do we remain attractive to the upcoming employees and are we ensured that the current youth will be walking around our (virtual) work floor.

 How should we tackle it all?
-Start by giving more attention to businesses such as smart energy saving technologies, the continued development of sustainable fuels such as LNG and biodiesel, purification, recycling of industrial water and CO2-storage.
-This means also that the R&D-departments at the large oil producers and industrial services companies need to be operating at full capacity.
+Start by giving more attention to businesses such as smart energy-saving technologies, the continued development of sustainable fuels such as LNG and biodiesel, purification, recycling of industrial water, and CO2 storage.
+This means also that the R&D departments at the large oil producers and industrial services companies need to be operating at full capacity.
 Besides the sustainable economy, we have a 2020 goal: stimulate generation Z. You can’t motivate them, but you can inspire them.

 Wouter Last, President of Hint